 GOD is great!
 As a kid in Jinja (1984 to 1995), I loved going near Lake Victoria (to gaze into the unknown and let my problems go or fly away like the legion demons which JESUS cast out of two men in Gadarenes), Source of the Nile where the water spun in an unusual way and berries tasted transcendental plus spraying plastic-hosepipe-water on ourselves with friends for fun even across Owen Falls Dam in N(kokon)jeru (since we had no expensive waterguns); it thrills and relaxes.
-Even overhead bathroom showers do the same thing.
+Overhead bathroom showers do the same thing.
 H2O is life, makes up 70 percent of our bodies and planet: JESUS was baptised by his cousin John with water and turned it into wine, not kombucha.
 Sometimes when I looked East while on top of Arua Hill (peaceful place I go to when I want to unwind, heal or reset my aura instead of feeling low - Depression is a choice), I would helplessly wish there was a heart-soothing, mind-pacifying, pain-drowning-lake nearby (since Albert and Nyoro Crater or Rokoze which I call Lake Maracha are too far) instead of Barifa Forest.
 The other wish was for River Nile to be visible via binoculars view almost like Mt.
 Oce in Moyo.
-However, finally motivating myself to check out and explore Yia Chalu (aka Abairo Falls) before the Apocalypse, emulating Sir Samuel Baker, on Thursday 20th February 2025 somehow brought my wish to life.
+However, finally motivating myself to check out (chase and explore) Yia Chalu (aka Abairo Falls) before the Apocalypse, emulating Sir Samuel Baker, on Thursday 20th February 2025 somehow brought my wish to life.
 My eager heart was pounding steadily with wonder.
 Abairo Falls is a walkable distance from Arua City even if you take some exhausting time to get there.
 All that matters is knowing the route.
 You can as well hire a bodaboda motorcyclist to ferry you there in at least 15 minutes!

 |